-Strawberry overnight oats are the perfect healthy breakfast – just six ingredients with a great balance of carbs, healthy fats and protein.
-Easy to prep ahead of time and place in the refrigerator overnight for the next morning.
-Vegan and gluten free friendly.
+Strawberry Overnight Oats are the perfect healthy breakfast – just six ingredients, easy to prep and place in the refrigerator overnight for the next morning.
+Gluten free and vegan friendly.

 Everyone needs a good overnight oats recipe in their life!

 Truth be told when overnight oats first became popular (feels like forever ago now!)
 I was not for it.
 I couldn’t understand why someone would want to eat cold mush?

 Granted, I also wasn’t the biggest fan of warm oatmeal back then but now I love it.

 The idea of this easy healthy breakfast grew on me though.
 Once I gave them a try, I was pleasantly surprised and have been hooked ever since!

 What Makes Overnight Oats Healthy?

 Overnight oats are a great balanced breakfast packed with whole grains, fiber, protein and healthy fats.
 And strawberries, in this case!
 So you get a serving of fruit in there too.

 These healthy strawberry overnight oats keep me full for hours thanks to their balanced macronutrients.